wheresrhys/fetch-mock/README.md

 	done();
 });
 ```
 ## Troubleshooting

 ### Environment doesn't support requiring fetch-mock?

 - If your client-side code or tests do not use a loader that respects the browser field of package.json use `require('fetch-mock/es5/client')`.
-- If your client-side tests do not run in a browserified environment, you can include the precompiled `node_modules/fetch-mock/es5/client-browserified.js` in a script tag.
-This loads fetch-mock into the `FetchMock` global variable.
+- If you need to use fetch-mock without commonjs, you can include the precompiled `node_modules/fetch-mock/es5/client-browserified.js` in a script tag.
+This loads fetch-mock into the `fetchMock` global variable.
 - For server side tests running in nodejs 0.12 or lower use `require('fetch-mock/es5/server')`

 ### Polyfilling fetch